Anatomic & Molecular Pathology

 - Rosemary H. Tambouret, MD, Assistant Director of Cytopathology, Director of Cytopathology Fellowship Program, Staff Cytopathologist, Assistant Professor

-- W. Stephen Black-Schaffer, MD, Associate Chief for Pathology, Staff Cytopathologist, Assistant Professor
+- W. Stephen Black-Schaffer, MD, Associate Chief for Pathology, Staff Cytopathologist, Associate Professor

 - Elena F. Brachtel, MD, Staff Cytopathologist, Assistant Professor